 Complaints need to be considered and resolved as quickly and efficiently as possible following the time limits published in this policy.
-However, where further investigations are necessary, new time limits can be set and the complainants sent details of the new deadline and an explanation for the delay.
+However, where further investigations are necessary,

 Complaints Procedure

 There are three main stages within the policy.
 Complainants who have missed out stages in the procedure will be referred back to the appropriate stage.